openapi-json-schema-tools/openapi-json-schema-generator/samples/openapi3/client/petstore/python/docs/apis/tags/fake_api/endpoint_parameters.md

 | 0       | ["http_basic_test"](../../../components/security_schemes/security_scheme_http_basic_test.md) []<br> |

 ## Servers

+Set the available servers by defining your used servers in ApiConfiguration.server_info Then select your server by setting a server_index in ApiConfiguration.server_index or by passing server_index in to the endpoint function.
+- these servers are the general api servers
+- defaults to server_index=0, server.url = http://petstore.swagger.io:80/v2

 server_index | Class | Description
 ------------ | ----- | ------------
 0 | [Server0](../../../servers/server_0.md) | petstore server